saberzero1/quartz/content/Tabletop/Campaigns/And A Thousand Years More/Livia Scientia.md

 > [!INFO] Better Hearing
 > - You have better hearing.
-> - When using *Observation* to hear something, you may negate the highest-showing difficulty die that opposes you.
+> - When using *<mark class="hltr-purple">Observation</mark>* to hear something, you may negate the highest-showing difficulty die that opposes you.
 > - You can hear into the ultrasonic ranges.
 > - You can hear some sounds other folks without *Keen Ears* simply cannot.